One of my friends asked me this question today

 There is a complex link between credit cards, credit history and credit score.

-- You need credit card to build your credit history.
+- You need a credit card to build your credit history.

-- You need decent credit history to get a credit card.
+- You need a decent credit history to get a credit card.
 (Get this Card without Credit History)

-- If you consistently pay bills late, then credit score will go down the drain.
+- If you consistently pay bills late, then the credit score will go down the drain.

 - Less credit score = high interest rates for any loans.